-The daily announcements will be read on the public address system each day prior to the start of first period at approximately 7:15am.
+Announcements will be viewed during RAM time.
 Additionally, announcements can be accessed via student emails and the digital monitors throughout the building.
 Students are expected to be familiar with the information contained in the daily bulletins.

-- Items to be included in the bulletin should be in the Main Office by 3:00 p.m. the day before the announcement is to be read. - 2.
+- 1. Items to be included in the bulletin should be in the Main Office by 3:00 p.m. the day before the announcement is to be displayed.. - 2.
 A faculty member must sign all announcements. - Appropriateness of requested announcement will be determined by the Assistant Principal of Student Services.